1. Example Gallery¶

 File: examples/image_render_many_rays.py

 Comparable to the Image Render example.
-Same lens setup, but it is traced with many more rays by using the iterative render functionality.
-This is done for multiple image distances and without needing to start a GUI.
+Same lens setup, but it is traced with a larger number of rays by using the iterative render functionality.
+This is done for multiple image distances and without needing to start the GUI.

 1.12.
 IOL Pinhole Imaging¶